Advance Computer Networks (Lecture 02)

 Design goals

-Can operate with an infrastructure (access points) or without an infra-structure (in ad-hoc mode).
+operate with an infrastructure (access points) or without an infra-structure

 IEEE 802.11 - System Architecture (1)